joshurtree/hyprsession/README.md

 * LoadAndExit - Load the saved session then immediatly exit
 * SaveAndExit - Save the current session then exit

-## Command detection and fake commands
+## Command detection and bridge commands
 Detecting what command is needed to create any given window in wayland does not have a single uniform solution.
 The information within the `/proc` directory is used to try and find this.
 If this doesn't yield a command available via $PATH then the `initial_class` of the window is checked followed by `initial_title`.

 With applications that come in the form of Flatpaks, Snaps or Electron apps this method does not produce a proper result.
-To solve this requires the use of fake commands.
-An example would be if you use the Firefox flatpak then runing
+To solve this requires the use of brige commands.
+By running `hyprctl clients` you can find the `initial_class` of the window.
+You can then create a bridging command to run the correct command on startup.
+For example if you use the Firefox flatpak then runing
 ```
 hyprsession command firefox "flatpak run org.mozilla.firefox"
 ```
-This creates a script in the `~/.local/bin` directory that runs the correct command.
+creates a script in the `~/.local/bin` directory that runs the correct command.

 ## Change log
 ### 0.1.1